JankariTech/blog/src/assets/PromptInjections/PromptInjections.md

 ```
 Or encode the data to be exfiltrated with an algorithm similar to base32, but using [invisible characters](https://invisible-characters.com/).

-This is much a social engineering attack, than a classical attack on an IT system.
+This is as much a social engineering attack, than a classical attack on an IT system.

 And as I said before, Nextcloud does a good job in asking for confirmations and showing you what happened.
-In my opinion, the UX could be improved, but at the base the problem is just the way how LLMs work.
+In my opinion, the UX could be improved, but at the base the problem is just the way that LLMs work.

 ## Verdict
 Not sure what you gonna do with all this, but I will continue to use AI and agents, but with a lot of caution, especially when dealing with untrusted data.
 The rule is **never trust external data**!

 The main thing to keep in mind is: this is not a problem of the specific tools I've examined (NC or FF), but of how LLMs inherently work.
-And as more power and access to data you give to AI agents (and by that make them more useful), the higher are the risks.
+And the more power and access to data you give to AI agents (and by that make them more useful), the higher are the risks.